impaktfull/dart_impaktfull_cli/README.md

 # impaktfull_cli

-**impaktfull_cli is still in unstable & untested. everything under <1.0.0 should not be used unless you want to test the cli**
+**impaktfull_cli is still in unstable & untested. everything under <1.0.0 should not be used unless you want to test it**

 ## Usage